 As a result, one can conclude that the current editor’s note in section 8.4.1.2 can already be closed:

-Editor’s Note: It is FFS whether the E-RABs Information List IE should be included in the Source eNB to Target eNB Transparent Container IE.

 By including a statement for inclusion of the E-RAB Information List IE.

 Proposal 1: remove the editor’s note on the E-RABs Information List IE and add a statement for inclusion of the optional IE.